reinteractive-open/installfest_guides/source/guides/installfest/assets_and_errors.md

     # Settings in config/environments/* take precedence over those specified here.
     # Application configuration should go into files in config/initializers
     # -- all .rb files in that directory are automatically loaded.

-    # Set Time.zone default to the specified zone and make Active Record auto-convert to this zone.
-    # Run "rails -D time" for a list of tasks for finding time zone names.
-Default is UTC.
-    # config.time_zone = 'Central Time (US & Canada)'

-    # The default locale is :en and all translations from config/locales/*.rb,yml are auto loaded.
-    # config.i18n.load_path += Dir[Rails.root.join('my', 'locales', '*.{rb,yml}').to_s]
-    # config.i18n.default_locale = :de

     config.exceptions_app = self.routes
   end